Last Updated on by

 2. Michael Jordan

 Perhaps the most accomplished athlete in basketball history, Michael Jordan is known to deal with issues of ADHD.

 In retirement, Jordan shifted his high-level energy to a myriad of business investments beyond just the millions of sneakers that bear his name.

 3. Zooey Deschanel

-Star of the hit show “New Girl,” Zooey Deschanel revealed her ADHD diagnosis on her blog and said she turned to crafting to help her focus.
+Star of the hit show “New Girl,” Zooey Deschanel is another one of the celebrities with ADHD and she revealed her diagnosis on her blog where she said she turned to crafting to help her focus.